Seagate/cortx/doc/be/authserver_notes.rst

 When both are applied together, result will be least privilege of union of all.

-If Bucket policy Allows access to some action/operation then irrespective of acl, Result will be Allow
+If Bucket policy allows access to some action/operation then irrespective of acl, Result will be: Allow

-If Bucket Policy Denies access to any action/operation then irrespective of ACL, result will be Deny
+If Bucket policy denies access to any action/operation then irrespective of ACL, result will be: Deny

 ACL will be checked only when -

-Either Policy itself is not present on bucket or Policy is not concluding anything (neither Allow nor Deny)
+Either policy itself is not present on bucket or policy is not concluding anything (neither Allow nor Deny)

 There are few exceptions to this rule-